RadAdapt: Radiology Report Summarization via Lightweight Domain Adaptation of Large Language Models: Results and Discussion

 Three radiologists evaluated impressions generated via \clintfivel~+ LoRA on the CT head dataset according to the procedure described in Section~\ref{label:eval}.
 Results in Figure~\ref{fig:reader_study} are encouraging, as our generated impressions scored well for all three questions.
 Additionally, the radiologists shared the following observations:

-\begin{itemize} \item Occasionally there is extra information included in the ``reference'' impression that is not available in the findings, i.e.~which the model has no chance of summarizing. \item The model may include different context when referring to prior studies.
+\begin{itemize} \item Occasionally there is extra information included in the ``reference'' impression that is not available in the findings, i.e.~which the model has no chance of summarizing. \item The model may include duplicate or re-summarized when referring to prior studies.
 For example, the reference will state ``area of subarachnoid hemorrhage ... which is unchanged since the patient's prior scan,'' while the generated impression merely says ``no significant change since the prior study.''
-Choosing whether to re-summarize information from previous studies is typically an institutional or personal preference. \item In one instance, the model incorrectly assessed the patient's prior medical history.
-The reference states ``subtle hypodensity in the left frontal lobe. given lack of prior studies available for comparison,'' but the generated impression states ``subtle hypodensity ... in the left frontal lobe, which is consistent with prior studies.'' \end{itemize}
+This difference is typically an institutional or personal preference. \item The model made an incorrect reference to the patient's prior medical history.
+The reference was ``subtle hypodensity in the left frontal lobe. given lack of prior studies available for comparison,'' but the generated impression was ``subtle hypodensity ... in the left frontal lobe, which is consistent with prior studies.'' \end{itemize}

 This study provided valuable insights which could not be obtained via quantitative metrics.
 Fundamentally we advocate for the use of reader studies when evaluating report summarization to facilitate more clinically relevant research.